What to bring to a Christmas party: A guide to food and gift etiquette for holiday partygoers

 What food to bring to a Christmas party

-The holidays are made for gatherings centered around food, but unless the cocktail party invite specifically requests that you bring a dish to share—or you’ve arranged it with the host ahead of time—it’s best not to show up with food (unless it’s a gift for the host, of course.)
+The holidays are made for gatherings centered around food, but unless the invite specifically requests that you bring a dish to share—or you’ve arranged it with the host ahead of time—it’s best not to show up with food (unless it’s a gift for the host, of course.)

 But if it’s a party of the potluck variety, what food to bring depends on the type of party it is and how adventurous—or not—you are in the kitchen.